cygarniczka/Fighters-Guild-Questline-Overhaul/README.md

 -new AiPackages and cutscenes
 -time based events
 -possibility to become a steward at Ald'ruhn guild hall:
--recruit, promote/demote or expel guild members
--send NPCs on quests which they complete successfully, fail, die or flee from; some will have consequences -guild members will refuse to do quests or leave your guild hall if you don't treat them right -encounter NPCs you sent on job in Morrowind world -possibility to play immoral guild steward.
+﻿-recruit, promote/demote or expel guild members ﻿-send NPCs on quests which they complete successfully, fail, die or flee from; some will have consequences ﻿-guild members will refuse to do quests or leave your guild hall if you don't treat them right ﻿-encounter NPCs you sent on job in Morrowind world ﻿-possibility to play immoral guild steward.
 Consequences of failure will apply both to player and NPCs; public executions and exile from Ald'ruhn
--voiced execution speech for palyer and NPCs.
+﻿-voiced execution speech for palyer and NPCs.
 Ruffin Vangarr thank you for the voiceovers. :)
 -bully Fargoth or not; witness Hrisskar Flat-Foot harassing the Bosmer -interact with and/or work for some Vvardenfell's criminals -player who belongs to Camonna Tong will have some quests impacted by faction affiliation ( requires external mod Join Camonna Tong or Camonna Tong mod that uses original Camonna Tong faction ID
 -half dozen new quests and new joinable faction the Verethi Gang ( WIP) -guild hall massacre if you play your cards right...
--Pemenie now has a bounty quest.
+-Pemenie﻿ now has a bounty quest.
 You can do the quest yourself or send a NPC to do it and encounter your bounty hunter actually doing a job when you go Pemenie's location
 -peaceful resolution to Recovering Cloudcleaver quest compatible with Cloudcleaver for Good Guys.
 Unlike in Cloudcleaver for Good Guys you don't have to kill anyone